yamotech/activerecord-dbt/README.md

       data_tests:
       - not_null
   - name: companies
-    description: Write a logical_name of the 'companies' table.
+    description: Write the logical_name of the 'companies' table in 'dummy_project'.
     columns:
     - name: id
       description: id